khushiBiyani/OS_Assignment2/README.md

 To run program $runnerP1.py$, use the command: `python scripts/runnerP1.py`

 Automates the benchmarking of `p1.c` against given input files `in1.txt` and `in2.txt`, going over all thread values $t$ such that $1 \le t \le i+k$.

+**IMPORTANT:** To generate the CSV file for `p1.c`, you must uncomment the code block at the end of the file which is responsible for writing into the `.csv` file.

 ### plot.py